5PID3RH7CK3R/5PID3RH7CK3R/README.md

 ### More Information on my personal [Website]!
-I just started work on it very recently.
+#### I just started work on it very recently.
 And plus, I'm learning Web Development side by side.
-Soo, for this reason, it isn't the prettiest and quickest thing in the world 😅
+Soo, for this reason, it is neither the prettiest nor the quickest thing in the world 😅

 ### At the moment, **Most** of my repositories are **private**.
 I'm gradually changing that.